Reference articles

 Lock-up periods on tournament prizes — what they mean

-A lock-up period requires the trader to keep the prize on the platform for a specified time before withdrawal.
-Some are days, some are months.
-Knowing the lock period changes the real value of the prize and whether it's worth optimizing for.
+A lock-up period forces the trader to keep the prize on the platform for a set time before withdrawal.

 Profit split in prop-firm evaluations — what 80%, 90%, scaling actually mean

-A 90% profit split sounds great until you read what fraction of profits actually qualify, what the scaling tier requires, and how the firm's withdrawal cycle interacts with what you keep.
-Here's what the major prop firms actually pay and what to verify before signing.
+A 90% profit split sounds great until you read what fraction of profits actually qualify, what the scaling tier requires.

-Settlement currency — what your tournament prize is actually paid in
+Settlement currency — what your tournament prize is paid in

 Volume multiplier requirements on tournament prizes